 Memorable Manitobans: Walter Foster Barfoot (1893-1978)

 Born at Collingwood, Ontario on 17 October 1893, he was educated at Wycliffe College.
 During the First World War, he served in the British Army as a Second Lieutenant in the Royal Sussex Regiment, later claiming “the war taught me basically to know and understand men.”
 His first parish was in Melita, in 1923, and he was appointed to the faculty of Emmanuel College in Saskatoon in 1926.
 He subsequently served as Warden of St. John’s College from 1935 to 1941 and Canon of St. John’s Cathedral from 1934 to 1941 before becoming Bishop of Edmonton.
-He was Anglican Primate of All Canada in 1951 and was elected archbishop of the Diocese of Rupert’s Land in 1953.
+He was Anglican Primate of All Canada in 1951 and was elected Archbishop of the Diocese of Rupert’s Land in 1953.
 The University of Manitoba awarded him an honorary degree in 1958.
+In December 1960, he retired due to ill health.
 He died at Vancouver, British Columbia on 28 June 1978.
 There are extensive papers at the Rupert’s Land Archives.

 1901 Canada census, Automated Genealogy.